CHC33015 – Certificate III in Individual Support – Disability – for Domestic Students

 Career Pathway

-Successful completion of this qualification will enable you to progress to CHC43115 Certificate IV in Disability or HLT54115 Diploma of Nursing, or to gain employment within community and/or residential setting.
+Successful completion of this qualification will enable you to progress to CHC43121 – Certificate IV in Disability Support or HLT54121 Diploma of Nursing.

 Who May Attend

-• Be actively seeking employment in disability, community and/or residential setting
+• Be actively seeking employment in a community and/or residential setting.

 • Be seeking a new career